Westminster Chorus

 The Westminster Chorus is an American men's a cappella chorus based in Westminster, California.
-Founded in 2002, the group has won five Barbershop Harmony Society International Chorus Championships (2007, 2010, 2015, 2019, and 2024) and won the 2009 "Choir of the World" title at the Llangollen International Musical Eisteddfod in Wales.
+Founded in 2002, the group has won five gold medals as part of the Barbershop Harmony Society International Chorus Champions (2007, 2010, 2015, 2019, and 2024) and won the 2009 "Choir of the World" title at the Llangollen International Musical Eisteddfod in Wales.

 History

 Founding and early years (2002–2006)

 The Westminster Chapter (known as the Harmony Showcase Chorus) of the Barbershop Harmony Society (BHS) had existed for decades, but by the early 2000s had dwindled to just eight aging members and had not competed in a decade.
 In 2002, five young barbershop singers from the Masters of Harmony (the “Founding Five”) approached the Westminster chapter, seeking to rebuild a youth chorus under its charter.
 The chapter agreed, and within weeks the newly formed Westminster Chorus had 15 members and began rehearsals.

 The group made its competition debut at the 2002 SoCal West divisional contest and advanced to the Far Western District competition that fall.
 Though Westminster unofficially won the district contest, it was disqualified due to an ineligible member.
 The following year, the chorus returned and officially won the district championship, qualifying for the 2004 International Chorus Contest, where it placed 9th in its debut.

 In 2006, under director Royce Ferguson, the chorus returned to the BHS International Stage and won a silver medal, becoming the youngest chorus ever to place that high in the contest.